Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 8: Coverting our HTML to Go Templates, and creating handlers

-# 67. Server Side form validation IV
+# 68. Displaying a response to user after posting form data